Sophomore indicted for sexual assault charges

 Students were informed via an electronic campus crime alert from the Miami University Police Department that a sexual assault was reported in Heritage Commons on Oct.
 12. The initial email, sent out on Oct.
 19, indicated that MUPD was still investigating and searching for a college-aged, Asian-American male with brown eyes and brown hair, around 6 feet tall and 180 pounds.

-Two weeks later, sophomore Nicholas Cristescu stood for one of his first hearings on Thursday, Nov.
+Two weeks later, sophomore Nicolas Cristescu stood for one of his first hearings on Thursday, Nov.
 2 in the Butler County Area I courthouse in Oxford.

-Cristescu appeared before the judge sporting an orange Butler County prisoner jumpsuit.
+Cristescu appeared before the judge wearing an orange Butler County prisoner jumpsuit.
 Both his hands and feet were shackled.

 Cristescu was initially charged with one count of rape and sexual battery, five counts of pandering obscene material to a minor, one charge of voyeurism, one charge of marijuana possession and one charge of marijuana paraphernalia.

-Note: An earlier version of this story misspelled Cristescu’s first name as “Nicholas.”
-This story was updated on Nov.
-7, 2017 at 4:29 p.m. to include new information regarding to Cristescu’s court proceedings.